PeteyChan/SimpleECS/README.md

 world.DestroyEmptyArchetypes();         // destroys all archetypes that have no entities
                                         // this can potentially speed up queries since they no longer
                                         // have to iterate over those archetypes

+world.CacheStructuralEvents(true);      // manually sets the world to cache structural events like when executing queries
+                                        // set to false to apply all cached structural events

+world.IsCachingStructuralEvents();      // returns true if the world is currently caching structural events

 world.Destroy();                        // destroys the world along with all the entities and
                                         // archetypes associated with it